thien/iso/logs.md

 - Added GloVe embeddings.
 - Initial definition of all components (except for the auxillary function)
 - Reimplemented KL Divergence function
+- Added GloVe embeddings to encoder and decoder
+- Split the attention mechanism away from the decoder s.t the context vector can be used in other components.
+- Added Xavier weight initialisation and adam optimisers.

 ### 2019/02/02 (Saturday)
 - [Continued working on implementation on VADs.](Samples/VAD.ipynb).